 This game is deliberately designed to be straightforward and easy to pick up.
 Players can give or take cards at any point during their turn.
 No cards can be played out of turn.
 It’s perfect for people who haven’t played many board games, or for experienced gamers who want a quick filler game.
 Buy it to introduce your activist friends to board games!
 Despite the fact that the video is less than 15 minutes long, it takes around 30-45 minutes to play with four players, or 20 minutes if playing solo.

 We really hope to have this game ready by Christmas.
-Actually, we hope to have all the pieces printed and delivered to us by 31 October, because some of them will be coming from outside the UK and we have no idea what impact Brexit is likely to have.
+We are deliberately printing the instruction leaflet here in the UK in order to have more time to write it - because the art work just needs small tweaks, but the rules need to be really mulled over to make sure they’re clear.
 We hope that we'll spend a bit more time refining the rules and then post out the game to you in time for Christmas (if you live in the UK - it may take longer if you live elsewhere in the world).

 However, we’re also trying to be realistic here, and it’s possible that our timescales are too short, especially if there’s a No Deal Brexit and the components we are buying from abroad are stuck in border queues.
 Because of that, we’ve put “February 2020” as the date on most of the rewards.
 If it’s not ready in time for Christmas then we’ll create a nice printable letter that you could wrap up instead of the actual game...